Pebrian-Mubarok/SQL-Case-Study-BI-Analyst-Superstore/README.md

 Display the number of delays orders with the Same Day ship mode.

 ## Case 2
-Display everage profit for each discount level, where the discount level criteria below:
+Display average profit for each discount level, where the discount level criteria below:
 - Low if the discount is below 0.2
 - Moderate if the discount starts from 0.2 to below 0.4
 - High if the discount starts from 0.4 and above